hissain/CoronaTracker/README.md

 This project is to build application to track the close contacts within last 14 days for a covid-19 positive patient

 # Background
 Humanity is in crisis due to covid-19 global outbreak which is already declared as a pandemic.
 This is high time we need to get the best of our technology to solve parts of this global crisis.
 One of the most difficult challenges for any government of the affected counties is to flatten the curve of infection.
 Early detection of already affected patients is the most important part to flatten the curve.
-When a patient is identified as covid-19 positive, government is trying to get close contacts information of the patient following manual steps like, by asking to the friends and family of the affected and so on.
+When a patient is identified as covid-19 positive, government is trying to obtain close contacts information of the patient through manual processes like, by asking to the friends and family of the affected and so on.
 However, this approach has many limitations in terms of information accuracy, information retrieval delay etc. due to mostly,

 1. Falsified information from F&F
-2. Hidden information by families to avoid social embarrassment
+2. Hidden information by patient and families to avoid social embarrassment
 3. Unknown or missing information of the patient
 4. Delayed information retrieval due to manual processes
 5. And many more

 # Idea: How Technology Can Help?
 1. An application can be developed within short time which will be running in most of the popular platforms (Android, iOS).
-2. Bangladeshi government need to enforce the installation of this application to all of its citizens as part of civil duty.
+2. Bangladeshi government need to enforce the installation of this application to all of its citizens as part of the civil duty.
 Deployment policy and strategy can be devised after more analysis.
 Operator like, GP, Robi, BL can be doorways.
-3. Nation ID (NID) will be used for registering with the server as the detail of the patient can be easily extracted by government using NID.
+3. National ID (NID) will be used for registration to the server as the detail of the citizens can be easily extracted by government using NID.
-4. All the location along with close contact incident data of all the citizens will be stored in a central server.
+4. All the location along with close contacts data of all the citizens will be stored in a central server.
-5. The application will use GPS (Global Positioning System) to track the path of user and detect all close contacts of the citizens and store the histories in data server for last couple of weeks (i.e. >14 days, configurable).
+5. The application will use GPS (Global Positioning System) and other technologies to track the path of user and detect all close contacts of the user and store the histories for last couple of weeks (i.e. >14 days, configurable) in data server.

 # Idea: Illustration

 ![Conceptual Illutration](https://github.com/hissain/CoronaTracker/blob/master/architecture/ctracker-datascheme.png)

 # How It Works?
 We know most of the time we keep our smartphones with us even when we talk, walk, gather, hangout, dine, attend festivals and so on.
 If CoronaTracker app is ideally installed in the smartphones of all the citizens of the country, close contacts information of a covid-19 positive patient for a certain duration (i.e. more than 2/3 ~ 5/10 mins, configurable) can be easily detected from combination of GPS, Bluetooth and NFC data and logged into server.
-Thus, if one of the citizens is identified as covid-19 positive, government can find the full close contacts tree with other detail information like contact durations, distances, times and places.
-That would off course generate very accurate information for the government to identify the candidates eligible to quarantine and further immediate testings.
+Thus, if one of the citizens is diagnosed as covid-19 positive, government can find the full list of close contacts with other detail information (i.e. contact durations, distances, times and places).
+That would of course generate very accurate information to identify the candidates eligible to be quarantined and further immediate testings.

 # Core Challenges
 1. App Installation - many citizen will have no smartphone hence they will be out of this project.
 However, that would not be issue because at least a large part of the citizens can be covered with this project.
 2. User Privacy - User might not agree to share their locations - However government can create awareness with mobile operations, news media, televisions, gov websites for the sake of humanity.
 Between health vs. privacy, nobody want to loose health.
 Moreover, only government will have read access to citizens close contacts only (not all location info) to avoid social chaos and privacy issue.
 3. Computation/Storage - Storage as a part of infrastructure will be a challenge.
 However, we can only keep raw data for last couple of days i.e. ( 14 days data ) into server so that the storage will be linear and easily scalable.
 Computation can be quickly outsourced to IAS provider, like Amazon/GoogleCloud etc.
-4. Initial proposal is to use GPS which has poor accuracy, around ~3 meters at best, That would not might be feasible to detect close contacts.
-However if we can consider Bluetooth anf NFC along with GPS, accurate information can be archived after making an appropriate Algorithm.
+4. GPS Inaccuracy - Initial proposal is to use GPS which has poor accuracy, around ~3 meters at best.
+That might not be feasible to detect close contacts for covid-19.
+However, if we can consider Bluetooth and NFC along with GPS, accurate information can be archived after creating an appropriate Algorithm.

 # Contact
 Please feel free to send email to (hissain.khan@gmail.com), if you want to contribute to this project.